-Uploads were much quicker downloads, with multiple European servers (UK, France and Germany) peaking at over 90Mbps.
-The Netherlands wasn’t far behind at 86Mbps, and even connecting out to the US East Coast you can expect upload speeds of around 34Mbps.
+Uploads were much quicker downloads, peaking at over 80Mbps locally.
 Combine this with a privacy-friendly logging policy and the fact that P2P activity is permitted on all servers, and you’ve got an excellent VPN for fast, secure torrenting.

 To know more about our speed testing methodologies, please read How We Review VPNs.